 - Party Control

-In mediation the parties retain to themselves the ultimate control of whether and on what terms their dispute is negotiated and resolved.
+In mediation, the parties retain the ultimate control of whether and on what terms their dispute is negotiated and resolved.
 While the parties select a neutral to assist them in mediation, that neutral is only a facilitator, not a decision maker.

 In mediation, each party has the opportunity to have private, confidential, ex parte exchanges with the neutral serving as mediator, confident that the mediator may not disclose any information shared without the party’s express direction to do so.
 And, as in early neutral evaluation, nothing shared or discussed in a mediation is admissible at trial and the mediator may not be compelled to testify.
 This individual confidentiality fosters the type of candid communication necessary for the mediator to effectively assist the parties with their individual assessments and negotiating strategy.